shlomoswidler/awscli/README.md

 metadata, so you may not need to configure the access keys.
 You might still want to configure the default region.

-The following AWS Access attributes are optional and are not specified by default.
-If present these will be used configure awscli:
+The following attributes are optional and are not specified by default.
+If present these will be used configure the awscli:

-    [:awscli][:aws_access_key_id]     - The AWS Access Key ID to use.
-    [:awscli][:aws_secret_access_key] - The AWS Secret Access Key to use.

-The optional default region can also be set via this attritbue, which is not specified by default:

-    [:awscli][:default_region]        - The default AWS region to use.
+    [:awscli][:config_profiles]       - a hash of configuration profiles [:awscli][:config_profiles]<profile_key> - the name of the profile [:awscli][:config_profiles][<profile_key>]<option_name> = <option_value> - config options

+For example, to configure the default profile, specify the following:

+    'awscli': {
+      'config_profiles': {
+        'default' : {
+          'region'               : 'us-east-1',
+          'aws_acces_key_id'     : 'SOMESECRET',
+          'aws_secret_access_key : 'ANOTHERSECRET'
+        }
+      }
+    }

+The keys and values inside the profile_key hash are placed directly into the awscli config file.
+Use this mechanism to specify additional configuration (such as output style) and additional profiles.

 Using
 =====

-If you use the awscli in your recipes, you will probably want to make use of the library provided by this cookbook, InstanceMetadata.
-It provides a method `wait_for_instance_IAM_metadata_to_be_available` which you should call before attempting to use the awscli.
+If you use the awscli in your recipes, you may want to make use of the library provided by this cookbook, InstanceMetadata.
+It provides a method `wait_for_instance_IAM_metadata_to_be_available` which you may call before attempting to use the awscli with credentials from the instance's IAM role.

-Here's why: When you are running on an OpsWorks instance with an IAM role, the IAM credentials are not ready until some time after the instance boots.
+Here's why: When you are running on an instance with an IAM role, the IAM credentials are not ready until some time after the instance boots.
 Calling the awscli before the IAM credentials are ready will fail.

-If you manually install AWS credentials, then you won't need to worry about this.
+If you specify AWS credentials in the config file, then you won't need to worry about this.